yasserkaddour/dvstats/index.md

 ## Second Notification Letters (2NLs)

-These are the second letter notifications for each region:
+These are the second notification letters sent out for each region:

 {% if site.data.stats.2nl.af == 0 %}
 - There are no new 2NLs for the AF region today.